porthosdev/addins/ReadMe.txt

   form/module/class/control.
 This way you have a better overview of your code.
 It is a very usefull companion for the project explorer.

+  Note filter supports subtractive filters too like "-mouse click" would hide anything with either of those strings in its name..minus must be first character

 IndenterVB6.exe - Office Automation Ltd - V3.5 - 2.10.2005
   The Smart Indenter is a utility to tidy up VBA code by rebuilding the indentation of each line. http://www.oaltd.co.uk/Indenter/Default.htm